 Personal Income Tax Preparation

-Use the checklist below to help you in preparation of your 2022 Personal Income Tax.
-Please ensure that you have collected all your tax information before you upload to the portal or drop off your information to our office.
+Use the checklist below to help you with the preparation of your 2022 Personal Income Tax.
+Please ensure that you have collected all your tax information before uploading it to the portal or dropping off your information at our office.

 1. Personal Information

-Details of any changes in personal information/family situations in 2022 (e.g., New dependents, change in marital status, change of address, adoption costs etc.)
+Details of any changes in personal information or family situations in 2022 (e.g., new dependents, change in marital status, change of address, adoption costs etc.)

 2. Sources of Income